- We advise you to exercise normal safety precautions in Namibia.

 While roads between main urban centres tend to be in good condition, roads in rural areas are dirt or gravel.
 When travelling in desert areas ensure you travel with sufficient supplies of fuel, water and emergency provisions and be aware of local conditions.
 For further advice, see our road travel page.

-In the Kavango and Caprivi regions of north-eastern Namibia, particularly in areas bordering Angola, you should stay on well-travelled routes.
+In East and West Kavango and Zambezi regions of north-eastern Namibia, particularly in areas bordering Angola, you should stay on well-travelled routes.
 Unexploded landmines and munitions remain in these regions.

 Please refer to our air travel page for information about aviation safety and security.